mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

    You can update your configurations at any time by navigating to **Setup > Outputs**, and selecting **Audience Configurations**.

-## Connect an Audience
+### Connect an audience

-Once you have set up your Output configuration, you can connect the Audience you have defined in mParticle.
+Once you have set up your output configuration, you can connect the Audience you have defined in mParticle.

 1. From the **Audiences** page, select the **Connect** tab and click **Connect Output**.

   ![](/images/Platform-Update-Audience-Connect-Output-042019.png)

-2. Select an Output and complete the **Connections Settings** dialog.
+2. Select an output and complete the **Connections Settings** dialog.
 This will be different for every integration.
 See the [Integrations Center](/integrations/) for details for your integration.

 3. Make sure the **Status** switch is set to **Sending** and click **Add connection**.
   ![medium](/images/Platform-Update-Audience-Connection-Settings-042019.png)

 Any users that fit your audience criteria will begin to be available in the output platform.
 Some integrations take longer than others for this to happen.
 See the documentation for your specific integration for details.

-## Audience Data Format
+#### Audience data format

-When mParticle forwards an audience to an Output, we are only sending identities. mParticle is capable of collecting many types of identities for both devices and users, but most Audience partners will only accept the limited set of identity types that they actually use.
+When mParticle forwards an audience to an output, we are only sending identities. mParticle is capable of collecting many types of identities for both devices and users, but most Audience partners will only accept the limited set of identity types that they actually use.
 For example, a partner that handles email marketing may only accept email addresses, a push messaging partner may only accept push tokens, and a mobile advertising platform may only accept device advertising identifiers (IDFA for iOS and GAID for Android).

 When building your audiences in mParticle, you don't have to worry too much about this.
-You can simply define your matching criteria, and mParticle will forward to each Output as many available identities for each matching user as that partner accepts.
+You can simply define your matching criteria, and mParticle will forward to each output as many available identities for each matching user as that partner accepts.

-### Example
+#### Example

-You define a set of audience criteria in the mParticle Audience Builder. mParticle finds 100 matching profiles.
+You define a set of audience criteria, and mParticle finds 100 matching profiles.

 All profiles include one Apple Advertising ID (IDFA), but only 65 include one email address.